 It sometimes happens that you struggle so much to pay your debt that you think of asking your creditor to write it off.
 But debt doesn’t just get written off.
-There are conditions that must be met and procedures that must be followed before a creditor will cancel your debt.
+There are conditions that must be met and procedures that must be followed before debt is cancelled.

 JustMoney finds out the conditions under which you can have your debt written off.

 Tip: Streamline your debt by bundling it.
 Fill in this form and a consultant will get in touch.

 A debt write off is when there is very little chance of collecting debt, resulting in a loss for the creditor, says Faisal Mkhize, managing executive of vehicle and asset finance at Absa.

 This can happen after multiple missed payments have occurred on an outstanding loan, adds Afua Darko, debt counsellor at DebtBusters.

 According to Darko, when banks decide to write off debt, they transfer it to their bad debt book or hand it over to a collections agency or legal firm.
 This usually happens after 12 missed payments.
 However, for smaller banks and lending houses, this could happen after 6 to 9 payments.

 READ MORE: Avoid debt collectors, choose debt counselling.